cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 Ability to Pay Marketplace Fees
 -------------------------------

-When vendors decide to pay their debts, they're redirected to checkout on the storefront, with a product called **Marketplace Fees** already in their cart.
+When vendors decide to pay their debts, they're redirected to checkout on the storefront, with a product called *Marketplace fees* already in their carts.
 It works just like buying a product from your marketplace.
 Although this approach requires action from vendors, it allows you to use any payment methods, even if they weren't designed with marketplaces in mind.

 Once the order placed by the vendor is marked as *Processed* or *Complete*, the account balance changes.
 If the vendor's administration panel had been blocked earlier, it will be unblocked.